Wired for Reuse: Automating Context-Aware Code Adaptation in IDEs via LLM-Based Agent: Approach

 \subsection{Dynamic Prompting}

-~ \emph{WIRL} adopts a reasoning-and-acting framework (i.e., \emph{ReAct}~\cite{Yao2023ReAct}), iterating until either the goal is achieved or the computational budget is exhausted.
-In each iteration, the \emph{agent pilot} parses the output of the invoked tool and incorporates the results into the prompt, which then serves as the input for the subsequent iteration.
-The static and dynamic sections of the prompt are described in detail below:
+~ Adopting the \emph{ReAct} framework~\cite{Yao2023ReAct}, \emph{WIRL} iteratively reasons and acts until the goal is met or the budget is exceeded.
+In each cycle, the \emph{agent pilot} parses tool outputs and integrates them into the prompt for the next iteration, which consists of both static and dynamic sections.